 Also consider: If you want to be a licensed medical practitioner, but you don’t want to commit to medical school, then paramedic science is an exciting and challenging alternative.

 It may be a cliché but, in 2019, we live in the digital age, where STEM is king.
 One of the underpinning core subjects of STEM is, of course, mathematics, and a degree in it can open up a whole range of possibilities.

 For instance, you can apply your knowledge of advanced mathematical principles to data science and analysis, risk management, economics or financial analysis – all highly sought-after and very well-paid sectors.
 You can also apply mathematics to other fields, such as cryptography, cybersecurity and science; it all depends on your particular area of interest.

 Graduate numbers for mathematics are relatively low in the UK and the US, so if you have a numerical aptitude, then it could be well worth considering.
-Some of the top universities for mathematics include Princeton University and the Massachusetts Institute of Technology in the US, as well as the University of Cambridge in England.
+Some of the top universities for mathematics include Princeton, MIT and the University of Cambridge.

 Also consider: A degree in statistics is more in demand than ever and can be studied at most institutions alongside mathematics, while actuarial science is a good choice if you want to pursue a risk management career.

 3. Computer Science

 The IT industry offers some of the highest-paid roles in the world, and a degree in computer science can offer you direct access to a lot of them, especially if you can combine your technical knowledge with business acumen and other transferable skills.